Hagenia: Nomenclature

-Distribution
+Distribution and habitat

-It is generally found from 2000–3000 m elevation, in areas receiving 1000–1500 mm of rainfall annually.
+It is generally found from 2000 to 3000 m elevation, in areas receiving 1000–1500 mm of rainfall annually.
 It can be found growing in mixed afromontane forest with Podocarpus, Afrocarpus, and other trees, and in drier afromontane forests and woodlands where Hagenia is dominant, or in mixed stands of Hagenia and Juniperus procera.
 It is often found near the upper limit of forest growth, giving way to giant heather zones above it.

 Ecology

 Hagenia is used as a food plant by the larvae of some Lepidoptera species including turnip moth.

+Medical use

+A drug obtained from the tree, known as Kousso, comprises the entire inflorescence kept in form by a band wound transversely round it.
+The active principle is koussin or kosin, C_{31}H_{38}O_{10}, which is soluble in alcohol and alkalis, and may be given directly in doses or in an infusion of the coarsely powdered flowers.
+It is considered to be an effectual anthelmintic for tapeworm, Taenia solium.